Empower Your Practice

 Symbol-based systems, such as the Picture Exchange Communication System (PECS) or Makaton, are widely used in social care to support communication.
 These systems utilize symbols, pictures, or gestures to facilitate understanding and expression for individuals with communication challenges.

 With technology advancements, communication apps and software have become increasingly popular in social care.
-These applications can be installed on smartphones, tablets, or specialized devices and offer features like text-to-speech, customizable symbol libraries, or predictive text to aid communication.
+These applications can be installed on smartphones, tablets, or specialized devices and offer features like text to speech online, customizable symbol libraries, or predictive text to aid communication.

 Also, communication aids involve collaboration among various professionals, including speech and language therapists, occupational therapists, social workers, and assistive technology specialists.
 They work together to assess individuals' communication needs.
 They provide training and support for using communication aids effectively, and ensure appropriate customization and maintenance of the aids.